Gracie Allen: Private life

 In the 1930s, Burns and Allen adopted two children, Sandra Jean and Ronald Jon.

 Eight years before his death, Burns publicly admitted that once in their marriage, in the 1950s, he cheated on Allen.
 In guilt over the one-night affair, Burns gave Allen a $10,000 diamond ring and a $750 silver centerpiece.
-Allen learned about the affair but never let on to Burns that she knew, and the couple never discussed it.
+Allen learned about the affair from her maid -- who overheard a telephone conversation between Burns and Jack Benny.
+Allen never let on to Burns that she knew, and the couple never discussed it.